carlsopa/ApplicationTracker/README.md

 ### How it works

 Application tracker allows you to keep track of your job searches.
-At the top of the screen is a button, that will let you update your job search.
+At the top of the screen is a button, this button will allow you to add a new job to your list of jobs.

+Underneith is a display of all your jobs in a color coded fashion for you to quickly identify them.
+* Green- for when you have applied to a job with no further communication
+* Blue- for when you have had some positive action on your application
+* Red- for when you or the company decide that you are not a good fit.
+You update your job search by clicking on each job card.
+Here you will be able to see, the company, position, and category of the job that you applied to.
+Additionaly, you can add any additional notes, and also change the current status of your application with that company.
+Click update to make your changes.
+All changes are done updated in real time.

+If you get tired of a job being on your screen, you can click the black "X" in the top top right corner to do away with it.  *NOTE: This will permantly get rid of it, without any warning*

+## Additional information

+This is built using react, as a single page app.
+All data is stored in localStorage.
+Depending on your system setup this will alter the amount and time of jobs that you can save.
+I have included some test data to get you started, it is located at "src/FakeData.json".
+Copy this into  your local storage with object name: "My-Application".
+*NOTE* The data does not have to be used, but in order to see the monthly tracking and to give you a jump start I felt the need to inlcude it.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).